MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 by reviewing the facility’s associated dashboard, details, checklist, and transitions.
 To monitor a facility.

 1. Select **Facility** from  the left pane to see the list of facilities.
 The default view, My Facilities, shows only your facilities.
-When switching view you can see either all active or inactive facilities.
+When switching view, you can see either all active or inactive facilities.

 2. Select the desired facility record to access the facility data.
 The **General** tab shows the facility manager dashboard.
 The dashboard shows the COVID-19 data based on the address details of the facility, checklist completion for the current phase, employee attestation, and employee sentiment.
 More information: [Power BI dashboard]().